sydhds/rust_ffi_examples/Readme.md

 Same as ffi_04_rust_callbacks but:
 * Using a struct `RustOjbect` in the callback function
-* Use Rust code to call the C library that use a Rust function as a callback
+* Use Rust code to call the C library that uses a Rust function as a callback

 Compile C library:
 * cd resources